decentralized-identity/ion/docker/README.md

 ./config-testnet.sh
 ```

-Follow the scripts prompts which should resulting in cluster of docker containers running at the end.
+Follow the scripts prompts which should result in cluster of docker containers running at the end.

 The first run will likely take around 1 hour, based on your machine and internet connectivity speed.
 This is primarily because the bitcoin testnet full node will be required to be synced before starting the other services.
 A simple progress indicator will be shown to give status on the sync operation.